10 Disciplines For Weight Loss

 8. Strength Training

-Circuit style strength training torches calories, builds muscle, and spikes up your metabolism.
-Hours after you workout your body is still burning calories while at rest for the next 48 hours.
+Circuit style strength training torches calories builds muscle and spikes up your metabolism.
+Hours after your workout your body is still burning calories while at rest for the next 48 hours.
 Also known as, excess post oxygen consumption (EPOC).

 Pick 3-6 exercises and perform 8-15 reps with no rest between exercises.
 After you finish each exercise, rest for 60-90 seconds depending on how hard you are working.

 After a Vigorous cardio session, you will not feel like pushing yourself in the weight room.